-1. Requirement to Set a Budget:
+1) Requirement to Set a Budget

-- 1.1.
-The approved capital budget is the spending authority for capital projects and reflects implementation of the City's capital plan. - 1.2.
-Capital programs and capital project budgets, including non-administrative budget amendments, must be approved by Council prior to any expenditure or commitment being made on the capital project, or processing amendments.
-Capital budget development will coordinate with the operating budget process and the capital budget year will run concurrently with the operating budget year. - 1.3.
-Planned capital projects with future budget requirements included in the annual budget are considered recognized capital projects - 1.4.
-Budget guidelines are prepared annually and provided as a budget development tool for departments.
+- a) The Mayor shall present a capital budget and capital plan to Council for consideration. - i) The Mayor may delegate the City Manager or Chief Financial Officer (CFO) to present the budget. - b) The approved capital budget is the spending authority for capital projects and reflects implementation of the City's capital plan, which can be expended over multiple years. - c) Capital programs and capital project budgets, including non-administrative budget amendments, must be approved by Council prior to any expenditure or commitment being made on the capital project, or processing amendments.
+Capital budget development will coordinate with the operating budget process and the capital budget year will run concurrently with the operating budget year. - d) Planned capital projects with future budget requirements included in the annual budget are considered Recognized Capital Projects - e) Budget guidelines are prepared annually and provided as a budget development tool for departments.
 The guidelines will include the necessary and relevant instructions for preparing the budget submission, which may include, but is not limited to updates or changes to the budget process, timelines, templates, instructions, and assumptions.

-2. Types of Capital Projects
+2) Types of Capital Projects

-- 2.1.
-Infrastructure renewal or replacement projects are for the purpose of preserving existing capital assets and preventing costly replacement in the future, or lifecycle replacement of existing assets. - 2.2.
-Growth-related capital projects are for the purpose of acquiring new capital assets to provide an established level of service within the City due to growth and development.
-All growth-related capital projects proposed in the capital plan shall meet the City's long-term needs and priorities, as identified in the City's Master Plans, which are informed by the Official Plan and Secondary Plans. - 2.3.
-City Building and other new capital projects include expansion or purchase of a capital asset to provide a higher-level of service to the community, maintain the same service to more existing residents or businesses, or adding a new service; Other capital projects include, but are not limited to studies, technology systems, software upgrades, and non-tangible capital assets.
+a) Infrastructure renewal or replacement projects are for the purpose of preserving existing capital assets and preventing costly replacement in the future, or lifecycle replacement of existing assets.

+b) Growth-related capital projects are for the purpose of acquiring new capital assets to provide an established level of service within the City due to growth and development.
+All growth-related capital projects proposed in the capital plan shall meet the City's long-term needs and priorities, as identified in the City's Master Plans, which are informed by the Official Plan and Secondary Plans.

+c) City Building and other new capital projects include expansion or purchase of a capital asset to provide a higher-level of service to the community, maintain the same service to more existing residents or businesses, or adding a new service; Other capital projects include, but are not limited to studies, technology systems, software upgrades, and Non-Tangible Capital Assets.

-3. Funding Capital Projects
+3) Funding Capital Projects